Cadillac CTS-V Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimates include $500 physical damage deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and CTS-V trim levels.
+Prices include $500 policy deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for all CTS-V models.

-For a driver around age 40, Cadillac CTS-V insurance prices range from as low as $446 for just liability insurance to a high of $2,424 for a high-risk driver policy.
+For a driver around age 40, Cadillac CTS-V insurance rates go from as low as $446 for liability-only coverage to the much higher price of $2,320 for high-risk insurance.

 Use the form below to get customized rates for your location.